ontodev/valve/README.md

 ### Custom Functions

-You may call `valve.validate` with an optional `functions={...}`/`addFunctions` argument.
-The dictionary value should be in the format of function name (for use in rule and field tables) -> details dict.
-The details dict includes the following items:
+You may call `valve.validate` with an optional `add_functions`/`addFunctions` argument, which takes a dictionary mapping function names to further dictionaries which define the following parameters:
 * `usage`: usage text (optional)
 * `validate`: the function to run for VALVE validation
 * `check`: the [expected structure](#checking-with-a-list) of the arguments OR a custom [check function](#checking-with-a-function)

-The function name should not collide with any [builtin functions](https://github.com/ontodev/valve/blob/main/README.md#functions).
-The function must be defined in your file with the following required parameters in this order, even if they are not all used:
+The specified functions' names should not collide with the names of any [builtin functions](#functions), and validator functions for all specified functions must be defined in the calling code with the following required parameters in this order, even if they are not all used:

 1. `config`: VALVE configuration dictionary
 2. `args`: parsed (via `valve.parse(str)`) arguments from the function